nickzren/mychem-mcp/README.md

-# MyChemInfo MCP Server
+# MyChem MCP Server

-A Model Context Protocol (MCP) server that provides access to the [MyChemInfo API](https://mychem.info/), offering comprehensive chemical and drug information from multiple databases including PubChem, ChEMBL, DrugBank, and more.
+A Model Context Protocol (MCP) server that provides access to the [MyChem API](https://mychem.info/).

 ## Features